 ‘It’s a map,’ said the polar, smoothing it out carefully, ‘l drew it to make sure we don’t get lost.’

 The street was dark and very quiet.
 Looking down at the map Patrick patted it carefully.
-‘Keep close to the hedge, if you see a car, then try and hide, we don’t want anyone to see us.’
+‘Keep close to the hedge, if you see a car, then hide, we don’t want anyone to see us.’
 Abigail nodded.
+There was a bang behind them and they both ducked.
+‘Come on,’ hissed the polar, ‘and be quiet.’
+Abigail wrinkled her nose.
+She hadn’t made a noise.
 Steadily she tiptoed along the pavement.
-Her ears twitched and she glanced over her shoulder, she thought she heard something.
+Her ears twitched and she glanced over her shoulder, she thought she heard something again.
 The leaves in the hedge behind her shook slightly then stopped.
 No, nobody there, it must be the wind.
 Patrick was already a little way ahead, his white fur shining in the dark and she hurried to catch up with him.

-To Abigails surprise it didn’t take nearly as long to get back to the shop as she’d thought it would.
-She must have been very lost when she ran away, she’d walked for most of the night.
+To Abigail’s surprise it didn’t take nearly as long to get back to the shop as she’d thought it would.
+She must have been very lost when she ran away, she’d seem to walk for ages and ages.
 Before she knew it they were standing by the street lights outside of her shop window.
 Patrick stood up onto the tips of his paws and peered in.
 ‘Is this it?’
 Abigail nodded slowly.
 The window display had changed.
 A rabbit, a spotty dog, a giraffe and what looked like a unicorn now stared out into the street.
 She raised a paw and waved.
 Nothing.
 She sniffed loudly.
 Obviously still all stuffed.

-‘Ssshhhh’ said Patrick waving a paw at her, ‘be quiet and stop waving your paws around like that!’
+‘Ssshhhh’ said Patrick waving a paw at her, ‘stay quiet and stop waving your paws around like that!’

 ‘I only sniffed,’ said Abigail loudly, ‘there’s no one here, and my paws wanted to wave.’
 She started to do a little dance to keep warm, and to annoy the polar.

 Taking the key, Abigail wasn’t quite sure what to do with it, so bending down she put it back neatly under the mat.
-Climbing over the step into the shop, she pulled the box against the open door.
+Climbing over the step into the shop, she dragged the box against the door to keep it open.
 At least they could leave quickly.
 Patrick was shining the torch around and Abigail blinked.
 She took a deep breath.
 There it was!
 It all looked so familiar, she could see the same rows of toys, it hadn’t changed.
 Looking up she could see the jigsaw she used to sleep behind.
 Before she’d met Patrick and Grigs this had been her home.
-She swung round.
+She swung around.
 The cafe!
-With its little chairs.
+With it’s little red chairs.
 Taking a step forward she licked her lips, maybe there would be cakes.

-‘Yes,’ squealed Abigail, spinning round and running towards it.
+‘Its down here,’ whispered Abigail excitedly.
+Spinning around again she ran towards the back of the shop.
 Her scarf took the opportunity to unwind itself and she stepped on it hard, flying forward.
 There was a loud crash.

 ‘No that wasn’t me,’ hissed Abigail back in annoyance, trying to untangle herself from wide folds of orange scarf.
 ‘It definitley wasn’t me.’